Otaku17/python-ascii-animation/README.md

 # python-ascii-animation
-A simplie ASCII animation in your terminal using python Linux
+A simple ASCII animation in your Linux terminal using python.
+Based on the code of "nupsco"

 ### Who to use :